AFLplusplus/LibAFL/docs/src/baby_fuzzer.md

     // on disk so the user can get them after stopping the fuzzer OnDiskCorpus::new(PathBuf::from("./crashes")).unwrap(),
     // States of the feedbacks.
-    // They are the data related to the feedbacks that you want to persist in the State. tuple_list!(feedback_state),
+    // The feedbacks can report the data that should persist in the State.
-);
+    &mut feedback,
+    // Same for objective feedbacks
+    &mut objective,
+).unwrap();

 // ...